engelvinter/tellsticklove/README.md

 # Tellstick Love

+## Introduction

 Tellstick Love is a yocto image for the Raspberry 3 model B and the Tellstick Duo (which is a 433 Mhz control unit from the former company Telldus).
-It is built around the telldus daemon (telldusd) to control the Tellstick Duo, the mosquitto MQTT broker and home assistant as container, all running on a Rasberry 3.
+It is built around a number of software modules/programs running on a Rasberry PI 3:

+* telldus daemon (telldusd) to control the Tellstick Duo
+* telldus-core-mqtt (an mqtt client, publishing telldus devices in the MQTT> broker)
+* the mosquitto MQTT broker
+* home assistant as container, configured as below

+## How to Build and Configure

 First create a virtual python environment:
 > python -m venv venv